limpkin/mooltipass/source_code/src/RNG/README.md

 }
 ```

-To get the statistics of the binary file we have used the ENT utility <a href="http://www.fourmilab.ch/random/"> ENT Utility </a>.
+To get the statistics of the binary file we have used the <a href="http://www.fourmilab.ch/random/"> ENT Utility </a>.
 The Fourmilab ENT program is a public domain utility which tests binary data sequences, either as a series of 8 bit bytes, or as a bit stream, with five standard tests for randomness.
 The output of the ENT utility with the 1 milion binary file is:

 ```
 Entropy = 7.999798 bits per byte.